Nickel vs. Brass Casings for Carry Ammo and Reloading

 Tarnish and Corrosion

-Nickel Plated Brass Cases
+Nickel-Plated Brass Cases

-Pros of Nickle Cases
+Pros of Nickel Cases

 Corrosion Resistance

-Lower Coefficient of Friction
+Lower Friction

 Ease of Cleaning